Nonspherical oscillations of an encapsulated magnetic microbubble: Introduction

 Till now, a comprehensive model for encapsulated magnetic microbubbles remains elusive. \cite{zhao2022nonlinear} modeled encapsulated bubbles undergoing radial oscillations in the presence of a magnetic field, while \cite{du2024local} extended this by incorporating translational motion along the $x$ and $y$ directions in addition to radial oscillations.
 However, these models are incomplete, as purely radial oscillations are unrealistic due to the non-radial nature of the magnetic field.
 Moreover, no standard models exist in the case of magnetic bubbles, analogous to the Leaky dielectric model used for encapsulated electric bubbles \citep{shaw2009electrically,liu2018deformation} to model the magnetoelastic interface.
 This is primarily because interface magneto-elasticity is not yet sufficiently developed to be applied to bubble dynamics.

 To model the behavior of encapsulated magnetic microbubbles, a theory for thin magneto-elastomers is essential.
-However, there are only a few papers on the magneto-elastic shell theory for polymer materials.
+However, there are only a few papers on the magneto-elastic shell theory for such materials.
 A simpler approach is the membrane theory for magneto-elastomers \citep{barham2007finite,barham2012magnetoelasticity}, which neglects the bending energy of membranes.
-While this simplification is technically inaccurate, as bubble deformation involves changes in curvature, it can serve as a reasonable approximation due to the low thickness-to-curvature ratio of the bubble.
-In this paper, this membrane theory is adopted to derive mode shape equations, by considering nonlinear radial oscillations and linear shape mode oscillations.
-Using the approximations from \citep{liu2012surface}, the natural frequency of the shape modes is calculated, including the magnetic effects, and stability diagram is constructed based on driving pressure amplitude and frequency to predict the model's range of validity.
+While this simplification is technically inaccurate, as bubble deformation involves changes in curvature, it can serve as a reasonable approximation due to the low thickness-to-curvature ratio of the bubble, approximately $\mathcal{O}(10^{-3})$.
+In our study, the encapsulation thickness is taken to be in the range of $10-20~{\rm nm}$.
+This makes the membrane theory applicable for bubble radii in the range $10-20~\mu{\rm m}$.
+In this paper, thin membrane theory is adopted to derive mode shape equations by considering nonlinear radial oscillations and linear shape mode oscillations.
+Using the approximations from \citep{liu2012surface}, the natural frequencies of the shape modes are calculated for the coil field case.
+A stability diagram is then constructed based on driving pressure amplitude and frequency for both coil and dipole fields, allowing for prediction of the model's range of validity.

 The paper is organized as follows.
 Section \ref{s:2} provides the mathematical formulation of the problem, including the membrane theory for magneto-elastomers, the kinematics of the bubble surface, magnetic field-induced forces, fluid dynamics, and the final governing equations.
-In Section \ref{s:3}, the natural frequency of the $k^{\rm th}$ mode is derived using the boundary layer approximation.
-In Section \ref{s:7} A stability criterion for linear non-autonomous systems is presented to validate the computational results.
-Section \ref{s:4} presents stability diagrams showing the relationship between driving pressure amplitude and frequency, along with their variation across different material parameters to predict the range of validity of the model.
-Finally, Section \ref{s:5} offers a summary and conclusion.
+In Section \ref{s:3}, the natural frequency of the $k^{\rm th}$ mode is derived using the boundary layer approximation for the coil field.
+In Section \ref{s:4}, a discussion is made on the nature of instability, and a stability criterion for linear non-autonomous systems is presented to validate the computational results.
+Section \ref{s:5} presents stability diagrams for static current, time-varying current, and dipole strength, illustrating the relationship between driving pressure amplitude and frequency and discussing the corresponding sources of instability.
+Variations across material parameters and the location of the dipole are examined to estimate the model’s range of validity.
+Also, the influence of these parameters on the time series of radial and second mode is analyzed.
+Finally, Section \ref{s:6} offers a summary and conclusion.

-\section{Mathematical Formulation}
+\section{Mathematical formulation}